MDGrey33/pyvisionai/README.md

 ## Directory Structure

-The package uses the following default directory structure:
+By default, PyVisionAI uses the following directory structure:
 ```
 content/
 ├── source/      # Default input directory for files to process